piotrwitek/typesafe-actions/README.md

 import { isActionOf, isOfType } from 'typesafe-actions';

 if (isActionOf(actions.add, action)) {
-  // here action is narrowed to: { type: "todos/ADD", payload: Todo }
+  // here action is narrowed to: { type: "todos/ADD"; payload: Todo; }
 }
 // or with type constants
 if (isOfType(types.ADD, action)) {
-  // here action is narrowed to: { type: "todos/ADD", payload: Todo }
+  // here action is narrowed to: { type: "todos/ADD"; payload: Todo; }
 }
 ```